hansup/scripts/README.md

-# detect-db
+# scripts
-A Netklaar script
+A Netklaar collection of handy cli scripts

 ## What does it do?
-detect-db provides functionality for detecting the creation of .php files
+1. detect-db.sh; provides functionality for detecting the creation of .php files

-## Dependency
+## Dependencies
 An installed version of maldetect: https://www.rfxn.com/projects/linux-malware-detect/ An installed version of ClamAV